Recognize and Relieve Newborn Acid Reflux

 formula fed, will spit up some milk after a feed.

-That is normal and it is the
+That is normal and it is

-harmless form of reflux, called Gastro
+of reflux, called Gastro

 Esophageal Reflux or GER.

 It is simply due to the very new and immature digestive system.
-The relief tips below
+The

 will be all you need to help your baby through this phase.

-There is a medical condition also, the
+There is a medical condition also,

-serious form of
+serious form

 reflux: Gastro